Simple Open-Vocabulary Object Detection with Vision Transformers

 Fine-tuning of pre-trained models for \emph{classification} is a well-studied problem.
 Classifiers, especially large Transformers, require carefully tuned regularization and data augmentation to perform well.
 Recipes for classifier training are now well established in the literature \cite{deit,steiner2021train,bello2021revisiting}.
 Here, we aim to provide a similar fine-tuning recipe for \emph{open-vocabulary detection}.
-Our recipe covers the training loss, data augmentation, and regularization.

 The general detection training procedure of our model is almost identical to that for closed-vocabulary detectors, except that we provide the set of object category names as queries for each image.
 The classification head therefore outputs logits over the per-image label space defined by the queries, rather than a fixed global label space.